MapleCodeBlue/MapleCodeBlue/README.md

 Self-Taught Developer, Economics Junkie
 ---------------------------------------

-I studied Economics in school.
-I am now a self-taught Python developer mainly focusing on Data analysis.
-I have done some work on my own with Tensorflow and machine learning projects.
-I am currently looking for a job in the Fintech industry where I can work on Data collection, analysis, and trading bots.
+I hold a degree in Economics and have honed my Python skills to excel in data analysis.
+I'm a self-taught enthusiast with hands-on experience in Tensorflow and machine learning projects.
+I am actively seeking opportunities within the Fintech industry, particularly in roles related to financial market trading, where I can leverage my Python skills for data analysis.

 * 🌍  I'm based in Seoul, South Korea
 * ✉️  You can contact me at [andrea-kim@hotmail.co.kr](mailto:andrea-kim@hotmail.co.kr)